Is the NFT Wave Over?

 NFTs were sold for up to $69 million like Beeple's Everydays: The First 5000 Days made by the artist Mike Winkelmann, aka "Beeple".
 Auction houses began selling and exhibiting NFT art.
 Blockchains such as Solana and Tezos introduced their NFT versions.
 The metaverse exploded mainstream (indirectly helped by Facebook's name change to Meta), and web3 shot up in popularity and infrastructure.

-The first year of the Covid-19 pandemic and lockdowns had caused a change in the internet and online ecosystem.
+The first year of the COVID-19 pandemic and lockdowns had caused a change in the internet and online ecosystem.
 The shift of activities from physical to virtual set off increased attention to how the web operates, its practical and unique uses, and how it's evolving.
 NFTs became a vital facet of this evolution because, for instance, they allowed artists to get paid for their art without needing to go through gatekeepers, as they would offline.

 The NFT market showed a practical example of the blockchain-crypto-web3 decentralization model.
 In this online world, economies and marketplaces were decentralized, and anyone could get in, mint their art, and get paid without needing any authority's approval.